-HIV is an infectious disease.
-The letters “HIV” stand for “human immunodeficiency virus”.
+HIV is a virus.
+The letters “HIV” stand for “Human Immunodeficiency Virus”.

 What is AIDS?

 Some people remember back to the 1980s and 90s when people in Australia died from AIDS.
 This was because HIV treatment drugs were not effective back then.
-People with HIV generally went on to get AIDS and many people died.
+Most people with HIV went on to get AIDS and many people died.

-In Australia, people with HIV generally no longer get AIDS because HIV treatment tablets can be prescribed to anyone with HIV who wants to go on treatment.
-These tablets don’t cure HIV but if people go onto treatment tablets soon after getting HIV and keep taking the tablets, they stay well.
+Today, people with HIV in Australia generally no longer get AIDS because HIV treatment medication can be prescribed to anyone with HIV who wants to go on treatment.
+HIV medication doesn’t cure HIV but if taken as directed the treatment will prevent a person getting AIDS.

 How do you get HIV?